p1tagora/hello-world/README.md

-Hello from Spring Boot App
+Hello from AWS Team Meeting